 Stanford’s International Travel Policy contains broader ongoing guidance on international travel for members of the Stanford community.

-Additional resources for the campus community are listed on the Immigration Issues and Resources web page.
+Additional support resources for the campus community are listed in the Getting Support section of this site.